-Why Are Communities, Organizations, and Towns Opposed to this?
+Why Are Communities, Organizations, and Towns Opposed to This Logging Plan?

 For an introduction to why communities, organizations and towns are opposed to this plan, please click here to read this statement prepared by Sue Dorward, resident of Beaver Lake.